Omikhleia/markdown.sile/examples/sile-and-markdown.md

 \include[src=somefile.pandoc]
 ```

-This package supports quite the same advanced features as the native markdown package, e.g. the
+This package supports the same advanced features as the native markdown package, e.g. the
 ability to use custom styles, to pass native content through to SILE, etc.

 There is a small _caveat_, though: one must use a version of Pandoc which generates